Funding Opportunities

 CHOP Global Health Conference

 For the annual CHOP Global Health Conference, registration for students accepted to present research is covered by CGH.
-For students interested in attending the conference, a discounted registration price will be available through CGH.
-CGH will send out information about discounted registration via email.
-A limited number of discounted registration rates are available on a first come, first-served basis.
+For students interested in attending the conference, CHOP has reduced the cost for all trainees.
+It is only $25 for students/residents/fellows to attend.

 Please contact the Center for Global Health with any questions about conference funding.